 - In a large mixing bowl, add your ingredients and mix well.
 If the batter is too thin, add more coconut flour.

-- Transfer the peanut butter bar batter to the lined pan and press firmly in place.
-Refrigerate for 30 minutes, or until firm.
+- Transfer the batter to the lined pan and press firmly in place.
+If desired, melt the chocolate chips and spread over the top.